Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
-      <p>We merge treated and control pairs, and keep only the confounders: activity, aggressiveness, similarity, hostility_pre.</p>
+      <p>We merge treated and control pairs, and keep only the confounders values (activity, aggressiveness, similarity, hostility) as input to our regression model, while the outcome of each pair is a binary label ‘treated’ (0 if it’s a control pair, 1 if it is a treated pair).</p>
     </div>
   </div>